gjkerns/prob/README.md

-# prob
-prob: Probability on Finite Sample Spaces
+# prob: Elementary Probability on Finite Sample Spaces

 ## Install

-Until the package is republished on CRAN the quickest and easiest way to install is this:
+This package is not on CRAN.
+The quickest and easiest way to install is this:

 ```{r, eval = FALSE}
 install.packages("combinat")  # prob depends on combinat
 devtools::install_github("gjkerns/prob")
 ```

-Obviously you will need to install the `devtools` package if you do no have it already.
+Obviously you will need to install the `devtools` package if you do not have it already.